AzJRC/password_manager/src/auth_service/README.md

 sudo ufw deny 3306
 ```

 Also, in MySQL configuration, you must need to change the parameter `bind-address` to allow connections from anywhere.
 To do that, chaange the value to `0.0.0.0`.
 The configuraion file of MySQL can be found in `/etc/mysql/mysql.conf.d/mysqld.cnf` or `/etc/mysql/my.cnf`.
+Also, be sure to have a user in MySQL with privileges across the network or from the network of your docker container.

 ## To do's